sib109/Final_Project/README.md

 * Fast Food data came from the USDA Economic Research Service (https://www.ers.usda.gov/amber-waves/2010/december/data-feature-compare-your-areas-food-environment-with-the-rest-of-the-country/ )

 ## Data Cleansing
-* Data has been cleaned, merged and made ready for model and Tableau by a mix of Python and Excel codes.
+* Data has been cleaned, merged and made ready for model and Tableau by a mix of Python and Excel codes

+* The individual state files combine to 1.12 GB and it could not be uploaded.
+Only the Alabama file for cancer mortality has been uploaded

 ## Data Analysis
 ### Descriptive Analysis